1923 Shhhh! Marcel Marceau is born in Strasbourg, France.

 1973 Check into The Hot L Baltimore and you might be sitting in the lobby with Judd Hirsch.
 The Circle Theatre Company first produced Lanford Wilson's drama in a hotel lobby before moving it to the Circle in the Square.
 Marshall Mason directs for a run of 1,166 performances.

 1990 John Steinbeck's contemporary classic novel is turned into a stageplay as The Grapes of Wrath opens at the Cort Theatre.
 The Steppenwolf Theatre Company's production of Frank Galati's adaptation stars Terry Kinney and Gary Sinise.

 1997 A Prince turns to a King as Tony winner Faith Prince joins the cast of the revival of Richard Rodgers and Oscar Hammerstein II's The King and I at the Neil Simon Theatre.
 She replaces Donna Murphy as the woman who steals the heart of Lou Diamond Phillips.

 2005 Stephen Sondheim's 75th birthday is marked with concerts around the U.S.

-2011 Ghetto Klown, a solo show conceived by and starring John Leguizamo, officially opens at the Lyceum Theatre.
-The show takes audiences "from Leguizamo's childhood memories in Queens to the early days of his acting career in the 1980s avant-garde theatre scene, and on to the sets of major motion pictures.
+2011 Ghetto Klown, a solo show conceived by and starring John Leguizamo, opens at the Lyceum Theatre.
+The show takes audiences "from Leguizamo's childhood memories in Queens to the early days of his acting career in the 1980s avant-garde theatre scene, and on to the sets of major motion pictures."

-2012 Andrew Lloyd Webber and Tim Rice's rock oratorio Jesus Christ Superstar gets a 21st-century makeover from Tony-winning director Des McAnuff in the critically acclaimed Stratford Shakespeare Festival production, which officially opens on Broadway at the Neil Simon Theatre.
+2012 Andrew Lloyd Webber and Tim Rice's rock oratorio Jesus Christ Superstar gets a 21st-century makeover from Tony-winning director Des McAnuff in the critically acclaimed Stratford Shakespeare Festival production, which opens on Broadway at the Neil Simon Theatre.
 Paul Nolan stars as Jesus Christ, opposite Josh Young's Judas.